wikinderbear/wikinder-rebase-2025-12-10/Mathematics-of-blocks.md

 ### Odd numbers have a middle

 Three doors have a middle one; four don't.
 However, if the three doors form a triangle, it may not be clear which is the middle.
-A set with an odd number of elements has a middle element if the elements are "arranged in a line".
-Such an ordering seems to be called a _linear order_ (or _total order_).
+We can at least say that if a set has an odd number of elements that are arranged "in a line", it has a middle element.
+Such an ordering seems to be called a _linear order_ or _total order_.